johanberntsson/ozmoo/README.md

 * Jason Compton, for great help in testing
 * Alessandro Morgantini for adding support for Italian
 * Thomas Bøvith for adding support for Danish
-* Eric Sherman for for adding cursor customization support
+* Eric Sherman for adding cursor customization support
+* Paul Gardner-Stephen for porting Ozmoo to the Mega65